MainulDip/AndroidDevStudy/JetpackCompose/Compose-1.md

 Column's Main axis alignment/arrangement can be set using `verticalArrangement: Arrangement.<Prop>`.
 Ex. `Equal Weight, Space Between, Space Around, Space Evenly, Top, Center, Bottom, spacedBy(Value.dp)`

 ### Slot API:
-Material components make heavy use of slot APIs, a pattern Compose introduces to bring in a layer of customization on top of composables.
+Material components make heavy use of slot APIs, a pattern Compose introduces to bring in a layer of customization on top of composable.
 Slot-based layouts leave single/multiple empty space in the UI for the developer to fill as they wish.
 You can use them to create more flexible layouts.
 Like `TopAppBar` allows the content for title, navigationIcon, and actions along with the composable child callback.

 Another slot-based layout `Scaffold` provides slots for the most common top-level Material components, such as TopAppBar, BottomAppBar, FloatingActionButton, and Drawer
 Docs : https://developer.android.com/jetpack/compose/layouts/basics#slot-based-layouts